You May Also Like

 - Clinical nutrition

 Average Length of Study

-Training at naturopathic schools involves four years of graduate-level study and requires that students hold at least a four-year bachelor’s degree to apply.
-When you complete your naturopathy training, you will earn a Doctor of Naturopathic Medicine degree (ND) and will be eligible for state licensure.
+Education at naturopathic schools involves four years of graduate-level study and requires that students hold at least a four-year bachelor’s degree to apply.
+When you complete your naturopathy education, you will earn a Doctor of Naturopathic Medicine degree (ND) and will be eligible for state licensure.

-Tuition for naturopathy training is approximately $30,000 per year for full-time enrollment.
+Tuition for naturopathy degree programs can vary, with some costing approximately $30,000 per year for full-time enrollment.
 Accredited naturopathic schools typically offer financial aid, scholarships, and other assistance to help students cover tuition costs.

 Naturopathic Medicine Certification

 Earning board certification as a naturopathic doctor demonstrates that you meet the highest levels of proficiency and competency in your profession.

 You can earn Doctor Licensure through the North American Board of Naturopathic Examiners (NABNE), which requires candidates to graduate from an accredited naturopathic medical school and pass rigorous national board exams.

 Approximately one-third of all states currently regulate naturopathic practice, and each year, more states are developing legislation that enables their ND’s to become licensed.